 - VCA/FCLS (no variability): for each image, the endmembers are first extracted using the vertex component analysis (VCA) [12] which requires pure pixels to be present in the analyzed images.
-The abundances are then estimated for each pixel by solving a Fully Constrained Problem (FCLS) with ADMM [14]; - 2) SISAL/FCLS (no variability): the endmembers are first extracted using the simplex identification via split augmented Lagrangian (SISAL) [15].
-Note that the pure pixel assumption is not required to apply this method.
+The abundances are then estimated for each pixel by solving a Fully Constrained Problem (FCLS) by ADMM [14]; - 2) SISAL/FCLS (no variability): the endmembers are first extracted using the simplex identification via split augmented Lagrangian (SISAL) [15].
+Note that the pure pixel assumption is not required by this method.
 The tolerance for the stopping rule has been set to 10-3.
-The abundances are then estimated for each pixel by FCLS; - 3) $\ell{1/2}$ NMF (no variability): the algorithm described in [16] is applied to each image, with a stopping criterion set to $10^{-3}$ and a maximum of 300 iterations.
-The regularization parameter has been set as in [16];

-- 4) BCD/ADMM: the algorithm described in [7] is applied to each image with a stopping criterion set to $10^{-3}$ .
+The abundances are then estimated for each pixel by FCLS; - 3) $\ell{1/2}$ NMF (no variability): the algorithm described in [16] is applied to each image, with a stopping criterion set to 10^{-3} and a maximum of 300 iterations.
+The regularization parameter has been set as recommended in [16]; - 4) BCD/ADMM: the algorithm described in [7] is applied to each image with a stopping criterion set to 10^{-3} .
 The endmember regularization recalled in (15) has been used, with a parameter set to the same value as the one used for the proposed method.
-The abundance regularization parameter (spatial smoothness) has been set to $10^{-4}$ , and the variability regularization parameter has been set to 1; - 5) Proposed method: endmembers are initialized with VCA applied to the union of the pixels belonging to the R-1 convex hull of each image.
+The abundance regularization parameter (spatial smoothness) has been set to 10^{-4} , and the variability regularization parameter has been set to 1; - 5) Proposed method: endmembers are initialized with VCA applied to the union of the pixels belonging to the R-1 convex hull of each image.
 The abundances are initialized by FCLS, and the variability matrices are initialized with all their entries equal to 0.
-Whenever the algorithm is applied to a previously processed image, the previous abundance and variability estimates are taken as a warmrestart.
+Whenever the algorithm is applied to a previously processed image, the previous abundance and variability estimates are taken as a warm-restart.
 Algo.
-2 (PALM algorithm) is stopped after $N{\text{iter}}^P$ iterations and the Dykstra algorithm used to compute the projection in (28) is iterated $N{\text{iter}}^D$ times.
+2 (PALM algorithm) is stopped after N{iter}^P iterations and the Dykstra algorithm used to compute the projection in (28) is iterated N{iter}^D times.
 Moreover, Algo.
-3 is stopped after $N{\text{repochs}}$ cycles referred to as epochs on the randomly permuted training set to approximately obtain i.i.d. samples [11].
-In particular, the number of cycles $N{\text{epochs}}$ and sub-iterations $N{\text{iter}}$ have been empirically chosen to obtain a compromise between the estimation accuracy and the implied computational cost.
-We also included a constant forgetting factor $\xi \in (0, 1)$ in order to slowly forget the past data.
-The closer to one $\xi$ is, the more slowly the past data are forgotten.
+3 is stopped after N{iter} iterations.
+Finally, Algo.
+1 is stopped after N{epochs} cycles referred to as epochs on the randomly permuted training set to approximately obtain i.i.d. samples [11].
+In particular, the number of cycles $N{\rm epochs}$ and sub-iterations $N{\rm iter}$ have been empirically chosen to obtain a compromise between the estimation accuracy and the implied computational cost.
+The influence of the regularization parameters $\alpha, \beta, \gamma, \sigma, \kappa$ on the reconstruction error is investigated in Appendix IV-C. We also included a constant forgetting factor $\xi \in (0,1)$ in order to slowly forget the past data.
+The closer to one ξ is, the more slowly the past data are forgotten.